CristianMascia/AISE_Ch5/Kubeflow/README_kubeflow.md

 ## Deploy kubeflow

 Kubeflow can be deployed in various ways, including as standalone components or using the Kubeflow Platform.
 You can choose from package distributions or Kubeflow manifests.
-We'll deploy Kubeflow as standalone components using manifests.
+We'll deploy Kubeflow as a standalone component using manifests.

 ```
   kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/cluster-scoped-resources?ref=2.2.0"